3.5 Collaboration, Progress Monitoring, and Transition

 Collaboration is part of implementation

-A classroom teacher is not expected to act as a special education director, evaluator, therapist, lawyer, and family liaison alone.
+A classroom teacher is not expected to act as special education director, evaluator, therapist, lawyer, and family liaison all at once.
 The teacher is expected to know the plan, implement the parts that apply in class, collect useful evidence, and communicate with the people who can help.
-EAS answer choices often separate these responsibilities.
-The best answer usually does both: act within the teacher role and collaborate promptly.
+EAS answer choices often split these responsibilities; the best answer usually does both at once: act within the teacher role and collaborate promptly.

-Key partners include the special education teacher, case manager, related service providers, school psychologist, counselor, nurse, administrator, paraprofessional, family members, and the student when appropriate.
-Each partner sees a different part of the student's functioning.
-A special educator may know goal history, a speech-language provider may know communication supports, and a family may know triggers, strengths, medical routines, or successful strategies from home.
+Key partners include the special education teacher, case manager, related-service providers, school psychologist, counselor, nurse, administrator, paraprofessional, family members, and, when appropriate, the student.
+Each sees a different slice of functioning.
+A special educator may know the goal history, a speech-language provider may know communication supports, and a family may know triggers, strengths, medical routines, or strategies that work at home.

 What to bring to the team

 Teams make better decisions with objective evidence.
-A teacher who says the student is not doing well gives a concern.
-A teacher who brings dated work samples, quiz data, reading probes, behavior frequency counts, accommodation-use notes, and examples of successful supports gives the team a pattern to analyze.
-This is especially important for IEP progress reports, 504 reviews, MTSS meetings, and behavior planning.
+A teacher who says "the student is not doing well" offers a concern.
+A teacher who brings dated work samples, quiz data, reading probes, behavior frequency counts, accommodation-use notes, and examples of successful supports offers a pattern to analyze.
+This matters most for IEP progress reports, 504 reviews, MTSS meetings, and behavior planning.

 | Evidence source | What it can show | Teacher caution |